Kayles: Rules

 Kayles is played with a row of tokens, which represent bowling pins.
 The row may be of any length.
 The two players alternate; each player, on his or her turn, may remove either any one pin (a ball bowled directly at that pin), or two adjacent pins (a ball bowled to strike both).
 Under the normal play convention, a player loses when they have no legal move (that is, when all the pins are gone).
 The game can also be played using misère rules; in this case, the player who cannot move wins.

 History

 Kayles was invented by Henry Dudeney.
 Richard Guy and Cedric Smith were first to completely analyze the normal-play version, using Sprague-Grundy theory.
 The misère version was analyzed by William Sibert in 1973, but he did not publish his work until 1989.

-The name "Kayles" is an Anglicization of the French quilles, meaning "bowling".
+The name "Kayles" is an Anglicization of the French quilles, meaning "bowling pins".